History of Asmara: Return as political capital

 The population increased due to a flood of refugees arriving from rural regions, as well as the return of many from the diaspora.
 Asmara, newly renamed the capital, became the political heart of Eritrea once again.
 During the years that followed, Eritrea experienced an economic upturn and countless investments that, together with its renewed function as the capital, led to the city's dramatic growth.
 While the pattern in many other African cities saw a rise in poor and illegal settlements, Asmara's development could be relatively controlled.
 Enormous challenges lay ahead; perhaps above all else, inhabitants of Asmara faced the problem of accessing clean drinking water, and of the lack of an adequate sewage system, as the infrastructure was still mostly in ruins following the long war.

 A strong desire for self-driven development after decades of foreign rule gave rise to a debate about the colonial legacy of Asmara’s architecture.
-It is important to note here that for the first time – and this was 50 years after the end of Italian occupation – that Asmara's city center was recognized as having a legacy at all.
+For the first time – 50 years after the end of Italian occupation – Asmara's city center was recognized as having a legacy at all.
 Although it could have been expected that the modern architecture left behind by the Italians would be perceived as a symbol of an imposing foreign culture, it was more often the case that people saw it as a reminder of the turbulent history of the country.
 Asmara's citizens fought for the preservation of the old buildings they saw as monuments, instead of trying to erase the history of foreign rule through demolition and reconstruction.
 Subsequently, the construction of a four-floor office building at the site of Caserma Mussolini across from the catholic cathedral was thwarted through a citizen initiative, and the barracks were spared.